jadecobra/python_tdd_exercises/source/sleep duration.rst

                    ]
                )

-* the terminal displays a :doc:`TypeError` because python does not support subtracting one string from another
+* the terminal displaysa :doc:`TypeError` because python does not support subtracting one string from another

   .. code-block:: python